Borzoi

-The Borzoi or Russian Hunting Sighthound is a Russian breed of hunting dog of sighthound type.
+The Borzoi or Russian Hunting Sighthound is a Russian breed of hunting dog of the sighthound type.
 It was formerly used for wolf hunting; until 1936, the breed was known as the Russian Wolfhound.

 Etymology

 Historically, Russian sighthounds were named through descriptive terms as opposed to actual names.
 Borzoi is the masculine singular form of an archaic Russian adjective that means 'fast'.
 Borzaya sobaka ('fast dog') is the basic term for sighthounds used by Russians, though sobaka is usually dropped.
 The name psovaya derived from the word psovina, which means 'wavy, silky coat', just as hortaya (as in hortaya borzaya) means shorthaired.
 In modern Russian, the breed commonly called the Borzoi is officially known as russkaya psovaya borzaya.
 Other Russian sighthound breeds are stepnaya borzaya (from the steppe), called stepnoi; and krimskaya borzaya (from the Crimea), called krimskoi.

 History

 The Borzoi originated in the sixteenth century Russia by crossing Saluki and European sighthounds with thick-coated Russian breeds.

 The Borzoi was popular with the Tsars before the 1917 revolution.
 For centuries, Borzois could not be purchased but only given as gifts from the Tsar.
 Grand Duke Nicholas Nicolaievich of Russia bred countless Borzoi at Perchino, his private estate.
-The breed was almost rendered extinct after the revolution, as the communists associated the breed with the upper classes and killed Borzoi in large numbers.

 The Russkaya Psovaya Borzaya was definitively accepted by the Fédération Cynologique Internationale in 1956.